scrapinghub/web-poet/docs/intro/overrides.rst

 .. note::

     Once :func:`~.web_poet.overrides.consume_modules` is called, then all
-    external Page Objects are loaded and available for the entire runtime duration.
-Calling :func:`~.web_poet.overrides.consume_modules` again makes
+    external Page Objects are recursively imported and available for the entire runtime duration.
+Calling :func:`~.web_poet.overrides.consume_modules` again
-    no difference unless a new set of modules are provided.
+    makes no difference unless a new set of modules are provided.

 .. _`intro-rule-subset`: